 Moreover, it grows better with CO2 injection; all of these make it a challenging plant for beginners.

 Cabomba is a very fast-growing plant subject to high amounts of light & nutrients.
-I’ll advise using full-spectrum fluorescent bulbs (T5 or T8) rather than LED lights for its better growth.
+I’ll advise using full-spectrum fluorescent bulbs (T5 or T8) rather than LED lights for their better growth.
 It requires clean, gently moving aquarium water to flourish since it’s quite fussy with water conditions.

 8. Water Wisteria